Travel Guide to Asaba City

+Asaba is Delta state's capital, the city is located on a hill beside the river Niger. ?With an estimated population of about 150,000 people, the capital city is quite sparsely populated.
+Temperatures in the city can rise to an unusual as 32 degrees sometimes compared to the tropical countryside's 27 degrees. ?Asaba experiences two distinct - the dry season and the rainy season in the first few months of the year, and gradually declines until September when it rises again.
+There are a few notable things in Asaba that one must take note of.
+On reaching this city a number of places stand out as places to visit, places like Otuogu beach, Living History Museum, Koko, Abraka Turf and Country Club, Mungo Park House, Lander Brothers Anchorage, and River Ethiope Water Source.
+The markets in Asaba include Oko market, Onions market, Ogbogonogo Market, Asaba International market, and Abraka market.
 Being a historic city, there are a number of festivals that the inhabitants engage in.
 Some of them include the?Ine or Ekensu; the 5-day festival where inhabitants reminisce over the old wars in Asaba, the?Igba-Nkpisi ceremony which is used to welcome the Asaba sons into manhood and of course the Iwaji festival which is celebrated to observe the yam harvest period.
 The best time to visit Asaba is anytime between November and March when the temperature is slightly lesser than usual.

 How To Get To Asaba CityThe city of Asaba is never lacking in the influx of visitors because of the multi-utilitarianism nature of the city.
 There are two major travel options for people who intend to visit the great city of Asaba:

 By FlightThe city of Asaba has an international airport - The Asaba International airport is located in the state's capital.
 The airport is one of the two major routes through which visitors come into the city and the other sister cities in Delta state.
 The flight fares greatly?depend on the cabin option, date of booking and the season of the year.?The airport receives flights from major cities in Nigeria like Lagos and Abuja.

 By RoadThis is the most used means of getting into Asaba city, The visitors coming in from neighbouring cities like Onitsha in Anambra would use the blue Asaba buses.
 There are also other commuter buses that move people to the city.
 Other travellers from farther locations would need to use the interstate buses relevant to their location.

 Getting Around In Asaba CityThe transport options for moving around in Asaba include bikes, tricycle (Keke Napep), taxis, and buses.
 These options are available all the time at affordable rates.
 The rates are not always fixed.
 Visitors might need to bargain once in a while.

 BikesThe major road in Asaba city is the Nnebisi Road, and bikes ply the road every now and then.
 Bikes also ply interior routes of the city, The cost of using bikes is relatively cheap, and it is also dependent on the bargaining power of the visitor.

 Keke NapepsKeke Napep (tricycle) is also a popular means of getting around in the city. ?Even though seeing this vehicle on the main roads are close to impossible.
 The cost of using the Napep depends on the distance and it's usually nothing less than 100 Naira per journey.
 The Keke can be chattered like a taxi and used to carry items.

 Commuter BusesThe Asaba commuter buses, popularly identified by their blue and white colour, are also the common medium of transportation within the city.
 The buses have parks dispersed around the city where visitors intending to use them can access them.
 However, it is easy to hop on buses, as they are usually on all main road routes and can stop to pick a passenger on the roadside.
 The bus charge is usually based on the destination in question.
 Nevertheless, they are very affordable.

 TaxisTaxis are a more comfortable way of moving around the city.
 Some of them are also blue and white like the commuter buses, while some others are just normal vehicles converted into transport vehicles.
 They are more expensive to use, and they take you to your personal destination.

 Things To Do In Asaba CityThere are interesting things that visitors can do while in the city of Asaba.
 There are historic sites that visitors can check out, and there are a couple of notable activities one can engage in for fun.

-The city is not without notable places that cost almost nothing to visit.
+Free Things To Do In Asaba City?The city is not without notable places that cost almost nothing to visit.
 Visitors in the city can engage in the following: Enjoy the gentle breeze and feel the fine sand beneath your feet.